chungg/chungg.github.io/_posts/2018-01-04-dammit-python-threads.markdown

 100 loops, best of 3: 6.28 ms per loop
 {% endhighlight %}

-when pushing to a remote machine that is ~200µs away, it becomes less obvious whether to use a single thread or multiple threads. pushing to redis, single thread execution netted better performance in my environment but when pushing to a remote disk, the inverse held true:
+When pushing to a remote machine that is ~200µs away, it becomes less obvious whether to use a single thread or multiple threads.
+Pushing to Redis, single thread execution netted better performance in my environment but when pushing to a remote disk, the inverse held true:

 {% highlight python %}
 # single-threaded
 timeit executor(read_work_write_file, [('/mnt/tmp', f) for f in files], 1)